 Coming to therapy for the first time, and revealing your thoughts and feelings to a stranger, is not always easy, but the trained psychotherapist provides a confidential, non-judgemental and empathetic environment where trust can build and therapeutic exploration can commence.

-During psychotherapy, defences will be confronted and underlying anxieties uncovered that can reveal true and intensely experienced feelings.
-Making connections between these defences, anxieties and true feelings can develop new ‘self-awareness’, and a capacity to understand differences in others and in the world in which you live, so that you can begin to bear what might have felt unbearable.
+During psychotherapy, defences will be challenged and underlying anxieties uncovered, that can reveal true and intensely experienced feelings.
+Making connections between these defences and true feelings can develop new ‘self-awareness’, and a capacity to understand differences in others and in the world in which you live, so that you can begin to bear what might otherwise have felt unbearable.

 How does psychotherapy work?

 Psychotherapy works in part, because it offers the individual a safe, confidential environment from which to explore difficult feelings.
 The ‘therapeutic structure,’ or ‘frame,’ is made up of a few components that help the individual feel safe and able to explore difficult issues.

 - Your therapist – who remains with you throughout your journey in psychotherapy